contisimone99/strip-simplifier/README.md

 - **Selective Symbol Stripping:**
   Remove only the specified symbols (functions and/or global variables) from your executable using `strip` and `objcopy`.

+- **Interactive Mode:**
+  If no symbol files are provided, the script can prompt you to input specific symbols to strip interactively.

 - **Complete Strip Fallback:**
-  If no symbol lists are provided, the script will automatically perform a full strip of the executable.
+  If no symbol lists are provided and interactive mode isn't enabled, the script will automatically perform a full strip of the executable.

 - **Error Handling:**
   The script checks the outcome of every command (such as `cp`, `strip`, `objcopy`, and `mv`) and exits with a clear error message if something goes wrong.